aliradwan99/AIFairTrack/README.md

 AIFairTrack is an open-source dashboard that evaluates fairness of NLP/LLM predictions and AR/VR annotation datasets.
 This starter kit includes a minimal Streamlit app, sample datasets, a whitepaper outline, policy mapping, and demo scripts.

+## Motivation

+As AI-driven interfaces become increasingly embedded into real-time communication systems and immersive AR/VR environments, fairness and consistency in language model outputs are critical to ensuring positive user experiences and protecting user trust.
+AIFairTrack was created to provide a transparent, practical, and publicly accessible framework for measuring and addressing behavioral disparities in NLP and LLM-based annotation workflows.
+This aligns with my broader professional focus on advancing safe, equitable, and user-centered AI systems.

 ## Quickstart
 ```bash
 python -m venv venv